 Stick to Your Meal Plan

-While it is very tempting to overindulge while away from home, try to stick to your regular meal plan.
+While it is tempting to overindulge while away from home, try to stick to your regular meal plan.
 If you find that you are eating in restaurants a lot, try splitting the meal with your partner.
 This can help with portion control.
-Before visiting another country, ask your dietician for advice on making good food choices.
+Before visiting another country, ask your dietitian for advice on making good food choices.
 In general, order a broth-based soup or salad, skip the bread and butter, eat a normal-sized meal (not super-sized), and share or skip dessert.

 Be Prepared for Emergencies